lisajamhoury/body_classifier_posenet/README.md

 ### Results

 It works!
-It's not so bad considering my data is not so good (see below).
-I'm looking forward to testing with better data.
+It's not so bad considering my data is not so good.
+Posenet had a lot of trouble catching my arms overhead in pose 3, and you can see that in the training and testing results.
+I'll test with better data once I have it.

 <img src="https://raw.githubusercontent.com/lisajamhoury/body_classifier_posenet/master/images/results.png" alt="testResults"/>